athena-framework/website/docs/components/README.md

 ### 1. Request Event

 The very first event that is dispatched is the [ART::Events::Request][Athena::Routing::Events::Request] event and can have a variety of listeners.
-The primary purpose of this event is to create an [ART::Response][Athena::Routing::Response] directly, or to add information to the requests' attributes; a simple key/value store tied to request instance accessible via `HTTP::Request#attributes`.
+The primary purpose of this event is to create an [ART::Response][Athena::Routing::Response] directly, or to add information to the requests' attributes; a simple key/value store tied to request instance accessible via [ART::Request#attributes][].

 In some cases the listener may have enough information to return an [ART::Response][Athena::Routing::Response] immediately.
 An example of this would be the [ART::Listeners::CORS][Athena::Routing::Listeners::CORS] listener.
 If enabled it is able to return a `CORS` preflight response even before routing is invoked.